AsleepCoffee/General-Notes/Processes and architecture/Registers.md

 Another important register that is important is the EIP(Extended Instruction Pointer x86).
 It controls the program execution by storing a pointer to the address of the next instruction(machine code) that will be executed (i.e tells the CPU where the next instruction is).

+EIP - Points to the next instruction

+ESP - points to the top of the stack